 What kind of training do you offer?

-Which GL products are you familiar with and happy to deliver training and support on?
+Which GL products can you deliver training and support on?

-I am intimately familiar with the CAT4, the Progress Test Series and the PASS survey, and I have developed an established expertise in how to triangulate these three datasets better to understand and provide for the needs and strengths of each individual student.
+I have developed an established expertise in how to triangulate these three data sets better to understand and provide for the needs and strengths of each individual student.
 I can provide training for all stakeholder groups on how to understand and make the most of this data, and am equally comfortable working with large audiences as I am with individuals.

-Where are you located and where would you be willing to train
+Where are you located and where can you provide training?